DavesCodeMusings/raspberry-cobbler/docs/tmux-side-quest.md

 Boot the pi and enjoy tmux!

 ## Fixing issues with Windows Terminal over SSH
-If you happen to be using Windows 11 Terminal and you see strange characters whe you start _tmux_, adding a longer tmux escape time may help:
+If you happen to be using Windows 11 Terminal and you see strange characters when you start _tmux_, adding a longer tmux escape time may help:

 ```
 cd ~